Saint Dymphna

-Dymphna (also Dimpna, Dymfna, Dimfna, Dympna and Dympha, Irish also Damhnait or Davnet) is a Christian saint honoured in Catholic and Eastern Orthodox traditions.
+Saint Dymphna (also Dimpna, Dymfna, Dimfna, Dympna and Dympha, Irish also Damhnait or Davnet) is honoured in Catholic and Eastern Orthodox traditions.
 According to tradition, she lived in the 7th century and was martyred by her father.

-The life of Saint Dymphna was first recorded in the 13th century by a canon of the Church of Aubert of Avranches at Cambrai, France.
+The life of Dymphna was first recorded in the 13th century by a canon of the Church of Aubert of Avranches at Cambrai, France.
 It was commissioned by Guiard of Laon, the Bishop of Cambrai (1238–1248).

 Name

 Dymphna's name (pronounced /ˈdɪmfnə/ DIMF-nə or /ˈdɪmpnə/ DIMP-nə) derives from the Irish damh ('poet') and suffix -nait ('little' or 'feminine'), therefore meaning 'poetess'.
 It is also spelled Dimpna, Dymphnart, Dympna or Damnat; this last spelling is closer to the Irish spelling Damhnait (/ga/).

 Story of her life and death

 According to Catholic and Orthodox tradition, Dymphna was born in Ireland in the seventh century.
 Dymphna's father Damon was a petty king of Oriel.
-Her mother was a devout Catholic.
+Her mother was a devout Christian.

 St Dymphna by Harry Clarke, with mad figures hiding in her cloak.

 When Dymphna was 14 years old, she consecrated herself to Christ and took a vow of chastity.
 Shortly thereafter, her mother died.
 Damon had loved his wife deeply, and in the aftermath of her death his mental health sharply deteriorated.
 Eventually the king's counsellors pressed him to remarry.
 Damon agreed, but only on the condition that his bride would be as beautiful as his deceased wife.
 After searching fruitlessly, Damon began to desire his daughter because of her strong resemblance to her mother.

 When Dymphna learned of her father's intentions, she swore to uphold her vows and fled his court along with her confessor Father Gerebernus, two trusted servants, and the king's fool.
 Together they sailed towards the Continent, eventually landing in what is present-day Belgium, where they took refuge in the town of Geel.